harika-kopparapu/TTAP/README.md

 # SonarLint Extension

 SonarLint extension provide developers with real-time feedback on code quality issues, including bugs, vulnerabilities, and code smells, and suggest improvements based on the rules defined in SonarQube.

 ## Installation

 Install the SonarLint Extension.
 You can do this by opening Visual Studio and navigating to the "Extensions" menu.

 Click on "Manage Extensions" and search for [SonarLint](https://marketplace.visualstudio.com/items?itemName=SonarSource.SonarLintforVisualStudio2022)

 ## Configuration

-Open Visual Studio and navigate to "Extensions" -> "SonarLint" -> "Connected Mode" -> "Bind to sonarqube"
+* Open Visual Studio and navigate to "Extensions" -> "SonarLint" -> "Connected Mode" -> "Bind to sonarqube"

-Enter the following details:
+* Enter the following details:

-SonarQube Server URL: The URL of your SonarQube server Username/token: Login username of your SonarQube server
+   * SonarQube Server URL : The URL of your SonarQube server
+   * Username/token       : Login username of your SonarQube server
-Password: Login Password of your SonarQube server
+   * Password             : Login Password of your SonarQube server

-Save the settings.
+* Save the settings.

 ## Result